Miami Mayor: Tom Brady of police chiefs gets top Miami job

 He didn’t participate in the months-long interview process by City Manager Art Noriega, who has sole responsibility for the hiring of the city’s police chief.
 Noriega confirmed Acevedo’s hiring to the Miami Herald on Sunday night.

 Acevedo is a Republican who spoke by video on the opening night of the last year’s Democratic convention.
-That appearance came after Acevedo responded sharply to a demand by President Donald Trump that governors had to start dominating protesters or he’d send in the military.
+That appearance came after Acevedo responded sharply to a demand by Trump that governors had to start dominating protesters or he would send in the military.
 Acevedo told the president to keep his “mouth shut” if he didn’t have anything constructive to say.

 Acevedo is active on Twitter, calling for gun control and weighing in on other national issues.
 He has an image as a progressive reformer, but he's been criticized for dragging his feet on releasing videos of police shootings, and a task force appointed during last summer's protests over racial injustice made more than 100 recommendations for improving Houston's police department.